RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/bind.md

 ## `bind endpoint exclude`

-Defines whether proxies should be excluded in the proxy policy for the specific database endpoint.
+Defines a list of nodes to exclude from the proxy policy for a specific database endpoint.
+When you exclude a node, the endpoint cannot bind to the node's proxy.

-The exclude command is an overwriting command.
-Multiple include or exclude commands will overwrite the proxy policy.
+Each time you run an exclude command, it overwrites the previous list of excluded nodes.

 ```sh
 rladmin bind